 Every instructor has her/his own way of teaching.
 Often there is no single strategy rather a blend of different ones.
 Depending on the strategies that you use when teaching, certain technologies are worth considering.
 The sub-pages of this section describe a variety of teaching strategies and provide information on each.

-The LIS Curricular Technology Team has been hard at work developing expanded information about many technological options.
+The Library's Curricular Technology Team has been hard at work developing expanded information about many technological options.
 Each teaching strategy page links to relevant information about specific technologies.

-The Center for Teaching, Learning, and Research hosts discussions, round tables, and talks about teaching at Middlebury.
-We invite interested faculty to join in our discussions about teaching and to attend the events in our Pedagogy Series.
+The Center for Teaching, Learning, and Research hosts discussions, round tables, and talks about teaching at Middlebury and beyond.

 The Education Studies Program is grounded in and grows out of the strength and excellence of the Middlebury College liberal arts curriculum.
 The College's aim has been to educate students in the liberal arts tradition who can bring their learning to bear on practical and significant real-world problems and concerns.
 In gaining a well-balanced liberal arts education, the Middlebury student majors in a recognized field of inquiry and undertakes a minor in education studies which provides a cross-disciplinary focus on the teaching and learning process.
 Taken together with distribution requirements in the humanities, social sciences, natural sciences and mathematics, and foreign languages and cultures, the course work in the major and the education studies minor provide prospective teachers with the analytical framework and content knowledge pivotal to engaging in reflective instruction in the practicum and in their first years of teaching.